Lammot du Pont Copeland: Career

+Copeland was a Harvard graduate and worked in the Fabrics and Finishings Department of DuPont before replacing his father on the Board of Directors in 1942.
+He was appointed to the Board’s Finance Committee and additionally served on the Development Department’s postwar planning board during World War II.

 He appeared on the cover of TIME magazine on November 27, 1964.

 In 1962, Copeland established the Andelot Fellowships at the University of Delaware.
-Together with Hugh Moore and William Henry Draper Jr., Copeland founded the Population Crisis Committee in 1965 (now "Population Action International") as a lobbying organization for government involvement in population control.
+Together with Hugh Moore and William Henry Draper Jr., Copeland founded the Population Crisis Committee in 1965 (now "Population Action International") to "advance universal access to sexual and reproductive health and rights through advocacy, partnerships and the funding of changemakers".

 Copeland was elected to the American Philosophical Society in 1978.

 Copeland also had his portrait painted by artist Salvador Dalí.

 Personal life

 He married Pamela Cunnigham (May 5, 1906 – January 25, 2001) on February 1, 1930, at Litchfield, Connecticut.
 She was the daughter of Mr. & Mrs. Seymour Cunningham of Litchfield.
 The Copelands had three children: Bouchaine Vineyards winery owner Gerret van Sweringen Copeland, Hollywood Citizen News and San Fernando Valley Valley Times owner Lammot du Pont Copeland Jr., and daughter Louisa du Pont Copeland, who married James Biddle.
 Grandchildren: Lammot duPont Copeland, III (January 31, 1961 - May 31, 2020).

+In August 1969 through September 1971, the Copeland's resided at a midcentury modern ranch home 100 Kirk Road, Greenville, Delaware, which was originally part of the estate from Louis du Pont Irving, and was designed by architectural firm, Dollar, Bonner & Blake.
+The property was nominated for the National Register of Historic Places (N-11103.001), but was ultimately deemed ineligible as "Copeland’s residency at 100 Kirk Road took place inside the required fifty-year age requirement."

+Following September 1971, moved to a larger colonial style mansion which now is a part of the Mt.
+Cuba Center, in Greenville, Delaware.